publiclab/publiclab-archive/notes/stef/02-18-2021/how-does-one-load-a-calibration-file.md

 ---
-title: "how does one load a calibration file?"\ntagnames: 'spectral-workbench, question:spectral-workbench'
+title: "how does one load a calibration file?"

+tagnames: 'spectral-workbench, question:spectral-workbench'
 author: stef
 path: /notes/stef/02-18-2021/how-does-one-load-a-calibration-file.md
 nid: 25730